 The series also highlights the story of three women who rallied an entire region to save San Francisco Bay from becoming little more than a river.
 Spearheaded by three women in the East Bay hills, the story of how the Bay was saved is not only compelling in its own right, but offers an invaluable lesson about how ordinary citizens can have an impact on protecting and enhancing our natural environment.

 We are still fundraising so we can further develop curriculum material for the website, incorporate more interactive elements on the web, keep the website updated and our successful Facebook page active plus add new video segments to the web to augment the original series.
-Please go to the Education tab at the top of this page to view our initial efforts -- 20 downloadable lesson plans for 4th through 12th grades with 26 accompanying video segments and an interactive regional map highlighting dozens of agencies and organizations involved with the Bay.
-As of Fall 2011, the lesson plans are being downloaded 800-1,000 times per month.
+Please go to the Education tab at the top of this page to view our initial efforts — 20 downloadable lesson plans for 4th through 12th grades with 26 accompanying video segments and an interactive regional map highlighting dozens of agencies and organizations involved with the Bay.

 You can help expand outreach effort by visiting our Donation page.
 All contributions are tax-deductible.

 San Francisco Bay is an irreplaceable gift of nature that man can either abuse and ultimately destroy -– or improve and protect for future generations.
 San Francisco Bay Plan, 1969